-The tests will be composed of receptive/comprehensive skill, written component, and expressive skill based on lecture/material content including knowledge of culture.
+The mid-term exam will be composed of receptive/comprehensive skill, written component, and expressive skill based on lecture/material content including knowledge of culture.

-Assignments (expressive):
+Assignments (expressive part):

 For both assignments, you will produce a video in ASL.
 Your ASL expressive and productive skills will be evaluated in each of your assignments.
 Instructions, a list of the assigned topics and the grading rubric will be provided on eclass.
 See "Policy for Late Assignments" below for information.